PoorRican/gene_fetchr/README.md

 # fetcher
-Library to search and retrieve genomes, genes, vectors and other genomic data.
+Library to search and retrieve genomes, genes, vectors and other genomic data from public data sources.

-Has knowledge of data-type and can translate accordingly (ie: gene from genome, protein from gene, etc.).
-Feeds data to `constructor` and `builder`.

-Uses NCBI Entrez and Addgene as data sources, and in reality this module is simply hardcoded retrieval methods to programmatically pivot around Genbank.
+Currently, Genbank is the only supported data source.
+Scrapers for Addgene are planned for future releases.

+A list of all genes can be extracted from a genome sequence annotation feature.
+Using the ASN.1 file format, more detailed information (i.e: description, summary) than what the `gb` file format offers can be extracted.
+In future releases, data such as gene ontology can be extracted.

+Generated data is flat and unprocessed and can be used to convert to other data formats, has applications for computational biology, or be fed to ML algorithms.